Javon Hargrave

-Javon DeAndre Hargrave (/'dʒeɪvɒn/ JAY-von; born February 7, 1993) is an American football defensive tackle for the San Francisco 49ers of the National Football League (NFL).
-He played college football at South Carolina State.
-He was selected by the Pittsburgh Steelers in the third round of the 2016 NFL Draft.
+Javon DeAndre Hargrave (/'dʒeɪvɒn/ JAY-von; born February 7, 1993) is an American professional football defensive end for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the South Carolina State Bulldogs and he was selected by the Pittsburgh Steelers in the third round of the 2016 NFL draft.

 College career

-Hargrave began attending South Carolina State in 2011 where he redshirted as a true freshman.
-As a redshirt freshman in 2012, he finished with 45 tackles and 4.5 tackles for a loss.
+Hargrave began attending South Carolina State University in 2011 where he redshirted as a true freshman.
+As a redshirt freshman with the Bulldogs in 2012, he finished with 45 tackles and 4.5 tackles for a loss.

 The following season, he collected 12.5 tackles for a loss and 3.5 sacks.

-On October 25, 2014, he tied an FCS record after finishing with a total of 6 sacks against Bethune-Cookman.
-He finished third among the FCS with 16 sacks as a junior in 2014 and was named a First-team All-MEAC.
+On October 25, 2014, he tied a Football Championship Subdivision (FCS) record after finishing with a total of 6 sacks against Bethune-Cookman.
+He finished third among the FCS with 16 sacks as a junior in 2014 and was named a first-team All-Mid-Eastern Athletic Conference (MEAC).

 In the 2015 season opener he made 6 solo tackles, 4.5 tackles for losses, and 2.5 sacks in a 35–7 victory against Arkansas-Pine Bluff.
 On September 16, 2015, he made 3 tackles and 2.5 tackles for a loss in a 36–0 shutout of Florida A&M. On October 3, 2015, he had a season-high 10 tackles and a sack in a loss to Furman.
 On October 24, 2015, Hargrave had one of his best games of the season, finishing with 6 solo tackles, 8 total tackles, 4 tackles for losses, forced a fumble, and had a season-high 3 sacks against Delaware State.
 In Week 11, he again had a season-high 3 sacks, 7 tackles, and 4 tackles for losses in a victory over Norfolk State.
 In his last career collegiate game he made a total of 4 tackles, 2 sacks, and a forced fumble in a win over Savannah State.
 He finished his last season with South Carolina State with 45 solo tackles, 59 total tackles, 22 tackles for losses, 13.5 sacks, and 2 forced fumbles.
 For the second consecutive season he was named a First-team All-MEAC.